KDE/documentation-docs-kdenlive-org/get_involved/writing_style_guide.rst

 Complete
 --------

-All features, options and tools of Kdenlive should be described.
+All features, options and tools of **Kdenlive** should be described.
-The manual should provide information on what a feature is, how to use it, and its purpose.
+The manual should provide information on what a feature is, its purpose, and how to use it.

 Concise